Preposition – “Through”

 Example: He’s a genius when it comes to math; he sees it as if he’s looking through a window.

-Example: She learned to play the piano so well that she can express her emotions through music.
+Example: She learned to play the piano so well that she could express her emotions through music.

 Denotes a change from one state or condition to another.